apptjs/appt-mongoose/README.md

 ```

 ### TModel
 This Special-Type Extender add the Mongoose Model behavior to our component.
 That means once imported by another component (or even inside the model), any *mongoose/mongo* query method can be accessed into the class context.
-After define the type as a TModel component, the mongoose model expect it to has a mongoose schema as well as the first param.
-You also can add any config allowed for a mongoose model by passing them as second param.
+After define the type as a TModel component, the mongoose model expect to has a `mongoose schema` as first param.
+You also can add any configuration allowed for a mongoose models by passing them as second param.
 ```javascript
 import { Component } from '@appt/core';
 import { TModel } from '@appt/mongoose';